zmaril/OgreDocs/README.md

 transformations, filters, and branching on the graph.
 Ogre allows you to annotate various steps of the pipeline to allow for incredibly useful queries in a few terse lines.
-Ogre also carefully deals with some of the side effects that the Gremlin library can perform.
+Ogre also carefully deals with some of the side effects that the Gremlin library can launch.

 At the lowest level, Ogre is probably equivalent to some crazy Turing machine.
-Man, I wonder if some poor grad student has ever tried to write the JVM as a Turing machine.
-Poor guy.
+I wonder if some poor grad student has ever tried to write the JVM as a Turing machine.
+Poor gal.

 ### Using OgreDocs

 OgreDocs is organized to be read mostly linearly.
 That means that you can probably read it from start to finish and understand what is going on.
-That means it starts from the basics, traversals, maps, conversions, and filters.
-Then it transitions into the more advanced topics of annotations, side effects, branching, and recipes.
-At the same time, it is meant to serve as a complete reference for anyone using the library (ctrl+f is your friend).
+OgreDocs starts from the basics, with traversals, maps, executions, and filters.
+Then it transitions into the more advanced topics of annotations and side effects.
+At the same time, OgreDocs is meant to serve as a reference for anyone using the library (ctrl+f is your friend).
 These examples were are developed at the command line or inside emacs with a REPL, so they are meant to be run and experimented with.

 ***